CUBRID/cubrid-manual/en/admin/db_manage.rst

 *   In the temporary volumes,

     *   there are temporary temp volumes, that can store temporary data.
-    *   there are archive volumes, that store archive logs.
-    *   there is one background archiving log volume, that usually store permanent data, but can also store temporary data.
+    *   there are archive volumes, that store archive logs and there is one background archiving log volume.

 For more details on volumes, see :ref:`database-volume-structure`.